Agency Partners

 Key learnings from this report

-• Amsterdam dominates the Mobile Engineer job market in the Netherlands, accounting for 65% of total job openings, followed by Utrecht (16%) and Rotterdam (13%), illustrating the capital's central role in this sector.
+• Amsterdam dominates the Mobile job market in Netherlands, accounting for 73% of total job openings, underlining its significance as a key location for hiring in the tech sector, with Utrecht and Rotterdam following at 19% and 14% respectively.

 Number of roles opened and closed for Mobile Engineers in Amsterdam in the last 3 months